This post may contain affiliate links. Please read the disclosure policy.

 Non-spicy doubanjiang has a dark, near-black color without any signs of red chili

-What is Doubanjiang sauce made of?
+What is Doubanjiang Sauce Made Of?

 Broad beans and soybeans lead the ingredient list and contribute to the unique taste of the sauce.
 Different brands use slightly different ingredients, and here are the most common ones: